kubermatic/bulward/docs/concept.md

 Users and Service Accounts are interacting with the kube-apiserver using their username/tokens, which can be used in concert with Kubernetes build-in Audit-Logging.

+### Extension API needs it's own etcd

+Yes, but actually no. There are examples, where we can use CRDs (or annotations of k8s objects) as backend storage for our own API, so we don't require another etcd as storage.

+Thats why we have `Organization` and `InternalOrganization`, `Organization` is meant to be exposed to users via the apiserver, while `InternalOrganization` objects are just for storing data.

 ## APIs

 ### Organization

-`Organization` objects are the top-level organisational objects in the multi-user hirachy that Bulward provides.
+`Organization` objects are the top-level organizational objects in the multi-user hierarchy that Bulward provides.
 Permissions to manage `Organizations` can be granted via normal `ClusterRoles` and `ClusterRoleBindings`.

 Every Organization will have a Kubernetes Namespace assigned, which is used to interact with objects belonging to this Organization.